-Wherever object names are specified, such as userRoot in the Description column, the names must be URL-encoded for use in the path segment of a URL.
+Object names, such as userRoot in the Description column, must be URL-encoded in the path segment of a URL.
 For example, %20 must be used in place of spaces, and %25 is used in place of the percent (%) character.
 So the URL for accessing the HTTP Connection Handler object is: